alphauslabs/oops/README.md

 `oops` is an automation-friendly, highly-scalable, and scriptable API/generic testing tool built to run on [Kubernetes](https://kubernetes.io/).
 It accepts and runs file-based test cases, or 'scenarios' written in [YAML](https://yaml.org/).

 ## Running in a local environment
 You can install the binary and run local scenario file(s).
-Useful for testing your scenario file before deployment.
+This is useful for testing your scenario file(s) before deployment.
 ```bash
 # Install the binary.
 $ brew tap flowerinthenight/tap